abstractoperators/concrete/demo_webapp/README.md

       b.
 Uses pre-existing ECS_CLUSTER="DemoCluster", subnet, vpc security group, and taskexecution role (hard coded into script)
       c.
 Defines a new task-definition in that cluster, and starts it.

-It's important to note that this service DOES NOT handle deleting of AWS resources, so it is important to manually delete ECR repositories and running tasks/task definitions.
+N.B.: This service **does not** handle deleting of AWS resources, so it is important to manually delete ECR repositories, running tasks, and task definitions.

 ### Requirements